hamdyhaggag/Ramadan_kitchen_management/README.md

-# Ramadan Meal Managment App
+# Ramadan Meal Management App

 ## Project Overview
 A mobile application to manage and streamline Ramadan meal distribution for two user roles: